-Regular readers of this blog will know I watch a lot of films, and some of them are weird, but it’s not often one comes along that is as strange as this.
-A struggling New York playwright, Caden Cotard (Philip Seymour Hoffman), is given a grant, which he uses to create the most elaborate play ever imagined, incorporating his own life, and consuming itself in its own existence.
+A struggling New York playwright, Caden Cotard (Philip Seymour Hoffman), is given a massive grant which he uses to create the most elaborate play ever imagined, incorporating his own life, and consuming itself in its own existence.

 I’m a big admirer of Charlie Kaufman, and this time he takes on not only the role of writer, but helms the production in his directorial debut, and what results is one of his weirdest films yet.
 Adaptation was the story of Kaufman himself struggling to adapt a great book for the screen without ruining it.
 Synecdoche, New York is no longer about Kaufman but maintains the struggling writer concept.
 This time the writer casts himself in his own play, and becomes consumed by the play in a way that can only be truly understood by watching it.